How to Spend 3 Days in Lisbon - A Local’s Itinerary

 And don't bother asking for the recipe because it's still a closely guarded secret.
 Believe me, I've tried!

-Instead of staying inside the pastry shop or by the door, do as I usually do: take your “pastéis” and go and enjoy them in the Praça do Império garden, which is just in front.
+Once you've gotten your tasty little treats, instead of staying inside the pastry shop or by the door, do as I usually do and take your “pastéis” and go and enjoy them in the Praça do Império gardens, which is just across the street.

 Visit Belém’s other monuments

-With your strength restored, head down to the riverside to see the Padrão dos Descobrimentos (Monument to the Discoveries), a stone monument shaped like a caravel boat, 52 meters high.
-This symbol of Portuguese expansion is topped by the image of Prince Henry the Navigator, followed by 32 other sculptures of historical figures from the Discoveries.
+Fueled up on custard treats, now head down to the riverside to see the Padrão dos Descobrimentos (Monument to the Discoveries), a stone monument shaped like a caravel boat that stands 52 meters high.
+This symbol of Portuguese expansion is topped by the image of Prince Henry the Navigator, followed by sculptures of 32 other historical figures from the Portuguese Age of Discoveries.

 You may find yourself queuing to get inside, but for me, the real charm of this monument lies in its exterior, full of details, geometric patterns, and maritime representations.
 The inside is lovely too, but you don’t have to feel guilty if you don’t enter.